k3dr/makeacopy_ru/README.md

 - Our very first supporter — created an issue, helped with a fix, and even made a donation 🎉
   This is the spirit of open source: collaboration, improvement, and appreciation. ❤️
 - **KalleMerkt** (from the [android-hilfe.de](https://www.android-hilfe.de/) community) – provided valuable suggestions to make the user experience smoother and more intuitive
+- **Special Mention 🐴** – A 1★ review claiming *MakeACopy* installs other apps and drains the battery.
+  Technically impossible (the app only uses the `CAMERA` permission).
+  The profile picture was *Eeyore* – perfectly fitting for such overly pessimistic feedback. 😅

 Want to join the Hall of Fame?
 Contribute code, file helpful issues, or support the project.